ydahal1/ydahal1/jokes.md

-What did the digital clock say to the grandfather clock?
-Look, no hands!
+What did the drummer name her twin daughters?
+Anna One, Anna Two...

 [
-Sat Apr 12 00:26:07 UTC 2025
+Sun Apr 13 00:52:25 UTC 2025
  ]